Asbestos Exposure Lawsuits

 What Evidence May Help Support a Claim?

 Asbestos cases often depend on reconstructing an exposure history from many years earlier.
-People looking into a claim may begin by identifying past employers, job sites, military service, industrial facilities, trades, and products they worked around.
+People looking into a claim may begin by identifying past employers, work sites, military service, industrial facilities, trades, and products they worked around.

 Evidence may include: